-- Services in connection with custodial care as defined on page 97 - Services in connection with: corns; calluses; toenails; weak, strained, or flat feet; any instability or imbalance of the foot; or any metatarsalgia or bunion, including related orthotic devices, except as listed on page 41, Section 5(a) - Services by a massage therapist - Services by a naturopathic practitioner - Genetic counseling and/or genetic screening - Services and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine - Treatment of obesity or weight reduction, except as indicated on page 46, Section 5(a), page 48, Section 5(b), and on page 79, Section 5(h) - Safety, hygiene, convenience, and exercise equipment and supplies - · Fees for medical records not requested by the Plan - · Handling charges/administrative charges or late charges, missed appointment fees, including interest, billed by providers of care - · Home test kits including but not limited to HIV and drug home test kits - Telephone and on-line medical consultations - "Never Events" Are errors in patient care that can and should be prevented.
+- Services in connection with custodial care as defined on page 98 - Services in connection with: corns; calluses; toenails; weak, strained, or flat feet; any instability or imbalance of the foot; or any metatarsalgia or bunion, including related orthotic devices, except as listed on page 41, Section 5(a) - Services by a massage therapist - Services by a naturopathic practitioner - Services by Christian Science practitioners or Christian Science sanatoriums - · Genetic counseling and/or genetic screening - Services and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine - Treatment of obesity or weight reduction, except as indicated on page 45, Section 5(a), page 47, Section 5(b), and on page 78, Section 5(h) - Safety, hygiene, convenience, and exercise equipment and supplies - Fees for medical records not requested by the Plan - Handling charges/administrative charges or late charges, missed appointment fees, including interest, billed by providers of care - · Home test kits including but not limited to HIV and drug home test kits - Telephone and on-line medical consultations - "Never Events" Are errors in patient care that can and should be prevented.
 We will follow the policy of the Centers for Medicare and Medicaid Services (CMS).
-The Plan will not cover care that falls under these policies (see details on page 5).
+The Plan will not cover care that falls under these policies (see details on page 6).
 For additional information, please visit www.cms.gov, enter Never Events into SEARCH.